Through PhillyiHub, budding entrepreneurs turn ideas into action plans.

 - Competition and industry research

-- Utilizing the Business Model Canvas to validate your idea
+- Utilizing the Lean Canvas model to validate your idea

 - How do you price your product or service?

-- How much capital do you need to start your business?
+- Determining the amount of capital you need to start your business

-- Determining how much money you need to keep the business going (cash flow)
+- How much money do you need to keep the business going (cash flow)?

 - Branding and articulating your message and unique value proposition